 - Open the Command Prompt application on your Windows device by using the search feature to look for “cmd”.

 - Once it appears in the results, open it.
 A black window should appear which looks similar to this one.

 ping [insert the selected server domain you copied]

 You can refer to the picture above where this command is highlighted in red, and press Enter.

-- Afterward, a response to the ping command will appear.
+- A response to the ping command will appear.
 Copy the IP address for your location.
-In this example, an IP address you are looking for is highlighted in red.
+In this example, the IP address you are looking for is highlighted in red.

 Install Shadowsocks client

 - Visit this page and download the latest Windows Shadowsocks client.

 If you are not able to download the file from the previous link, please click here.

 - After downloading the .zip file, open it and extract the Shadowsocks.exe file, preferably on your desktop.